INFJs find beauty in everything but we’re not easily impressed.

 3. We’re fiercely independent yet we desire deep connections.

-You will most likely find an INFJ being completely self-sufficient, beating the odds of who or what they should be despite their upbringing, swinging 2-3 jobs, while also taking on solo projects for a cause important to them.
+You will most likely find an INFJ being self-sufficient, perhaps beating the odds of who or what they should be despite their upbringing, swinging 2-3 jobs at a time, while also taking on solo projects for a cause that is important to them.

-Yet despite the ferocity of independence that we are so proud of, we desire deep connections within our relationships.
+Yet despite the ferocity of independence that we are so proud of, we INFJs desire deep connections with other people.
 Despite our love for independence, we are not afraid of commitment if it seems worthy of our time.
 We need vulnerable conversations, words of affirmation, and quality time to ensure that a relationship is worth pursuing.
-The intriguing love of independence vs. the aching desire for something meaningful can be confusing to someone who doesn’t understand the INFJ.
+The intriguing love of independence vs. the aching desire for something meaningful can be confusing to someone who doesn’t understand the contradictory INFJ.

 4. We desire to be free-spirited but we need order.